 - Executive Director: Reports to the board of directors, responsible ensuring proper procedure and operation at all centres

-- Director: Reports to executive director, responsible for operation of their assigned centre
+- Pedagogical Leaders: Reports to executive director, responsible for operation of their assigned centre

 - ECE: Early childhood educators report to the director of their centre, responsible for the kids in their care, planning activities and excursions based on the play and exploration model which is used across all centres

 - Cook: Plan menu, cook and prepare meals and snacks, get groceries, keep kitchen clean and orderly

 90 staff play with, care for, and teach our kids.
 They encourage play, get messy, go barefoot, kiss boos boos, change diapers, go for walks, cook, plan activities, record our kids' moments, take them on field trips, read, sing, laugh, and listen.

 I have been the Executive Director of Preston Early Learning Centre (PELC) since 1995.
 During this time I have seen many changes and been a part of the evolution of childcare.
 I have served as a former Chairperson and Treasurer for the Saskatchewan Federation of Early Learning (SFEL), been a member of the Early Learning and Child Care Collaborative of Saskatchewan, and sat on the Fairhaven School Community council.